-If you believe me, you are even more inspire and are closer to make your dreams become your reality.
-If you don’t believe me, I hope that by the time you finish reading this post, your mind is open to see the possibilities that could bring delightful smile on your face.
+If you believe me, you are even more inspired and are closer to make your dreams become your reality.
+If you don’t believe me, I hope that by the time you finish reading this post, your mind is open to see the possibilities that could bring a delightful smile on your face.

 I’m going to share with you a story about a couple who makes their dreams come true.
-Now, this husband and wife’s team is making other people dreams come true too – their ways!
+Now, this husband and wife’s team is making other people’s dreams come true too – their ways!

 First, there is a story behind the story.
-A few months a go, I asked Nancy Lee, The President of Dream Beyond Foundation (DBF), what the organization is about.
+A few months ago, I asked Nancy Lee, The President of Dream Beyond Foundation (DBF), what the organization is about.
 She told me briefly and said, “Come to our Annual Christmas Gala in December to find out more.”

 I said yes to the invitation after hearing the story behind DBF which you’ll read about it below.

 I thought the Gala was going to be a fun and meaningful one.
 I was wrong.
-Not only it was fun, it was one party to remember!
+Not only it was fun, but it was also one party to remember!
 And I have these pictures to prove.

 You see, shortly after arriving at the party, my friend and I wanted to take a picture together.
 We asked a cute, Angel girl with her personality bigger than herself (in a good way) to take our picture using our phones.
 We handed our phones to her.
 I stood first in front of the backdrop.

-Without skipping a beat, she showed me what the boring post looked like – shoulders slump forward with sad face.
+Without skipping a beat, she showed me what the boring post looked like – shoulders slump forward with a sad face.